Omarak9120/omarak9120/README.md

 <div align="center">
     <h2>🚀 About Me</h2>
     <h4>I'm a Driven Student at 42 Beirut</h4>
-    <p>Software Developer with a Bachelor's degree in computer science from the Lebanese International University (LIU).
+    <p>Software Developer with a Master's degree in computer science from the Lebanese International University (LIU).
 Currently enhancing my skills at 42 Beirut, I engage in hands-on projects that push me to think critically and solve complex problems.
 My experience managing a guesthouse has honed my skills in business operations and customer service, complementing my technical expertise.
 I am seeking web development roles where I can apply my diverse experiences to build innovative solutions.</p>
 </div>

 <div align= "center">